pwcong/FrontEnd-Dev/packages/vue-typescript-mvp/README.md

 # Vue TypeScript MVP

-An vue demo with MVP pattern written in TypeScript
+A Demo for Vue with MVP pattern written in TypeScript

 ```shell
 # dev